FidelityFramework/clef/docs/fidelity/FNCS_Phase1_Transformation_Plan.md

 | Platform.Bindings | Module convention for syscall surface (Alex provides implementations) |
 | BAREWire integration | Zero-copy serialization |

-The key difference: after absorption, Alloy's functions USE types that the compiler knows intrinsically.
-Alloy no longer DEFINES what `NativeStr` is - the compiler knows.
+The key difference: after absorption, Alloy's functions operate on types that the compiler defines intrinsically.
+Alloy provides *functions*, not *types*.
+When you write `Console.WriteLine "Hello"`, Alloy provides `WriteLine`, but the compiler intrinsically knows what `string` means.

 ---